-• If near the fire panel, check to see where the alarm initiated.
-Once outside, report this information to University Police/Fire/ Rescue personnel.

-• Take the updated wing list, medical list, and guest log notebook from the back of the door in the office

-Close and lock drawers, storage areas, and offices.

-• Exit the building.
-Report to the primary evacuation area (see below).

-• Call the Live-in On-Call (4:30 p.m. - 8:00 a.m.) or RAD (8am-4:30pm) to inform them of the situation.

-• Report to the primary evacuation area and meet the GA/RAD oncall for instructions.
-Stand 100 feet away from the building, keep residents in the area and out of the way of Fire/Rescue personnel and apparatus.

-• In the event of an extended evacuation or inclement weather, the GA or RAD will have some staff members accompany students to the secondary evacuation area.
-Some staff members will remain at the primary evacuation area with the on-call GA/RAD

-• WAIT FOR INSTRUCTIONS FROM THE ON-CALL GA/RAD.

-• Wear your housing badge so that you are easily identified by University Police and Fire/Rescue personnel.

-• Immediately inform University Police/Fire Officials about anyone on the medical list unable to evacuate the building (example, student with disability, emotional support animal, etc.) that you are aware of.

-• Do not go back into the building until instructed to do so by an authorized university or fire/rescue official.

-• Communicate any information that you have about the fire to the proper authorities (University Police, Fire/Rescue personnel, RAD).
+- If near the fire panel, check to see where the alarm initiated.
+Once outside, report this information to University Police/fire/ rescue personnel. - Take the updated wing list, medical list and guest log notebook from the back of the door in the office - Close and lock drawers, storage areas and offices. - Exit the building.
+Report to the primary evacuation area (see below). - Call the Live-in On-Call (4:30 p.m.
+8:00 a.m.) or RAD (8 a.m.-4:30 p.m.) to inform them of the situation. - Report to the primary evacuation area and meet the GA/RAD oncall for instructions.
+Stand 100 feet away from the building, keep residents in the area and out of the way of fire/rescue personnel and apparatus. - In the event of an extended evacuation or inclement weather, the GA or RAD will have some staff members accompany students to the secondary evacuation area.
+Some staff members will remain at the primary evacuation area with the on-call GA/RAD. - WAIT FOR INSTRUCTIONS FROM THE ON-CALL GA/RAD. - Wear your housing badge so that you are easily identified by University Police and fire/rescue personnel. - Immediately inform University Police/fire officials about anyone on the medical list unable to evacuate the building (student with disability, emotional support animal, etc.) that you are aware of. - Do not go back into the building until instructed to do so by an authorized University or fire/rescue official. - Communicate any information that you have about the fire to the proper authorities (University Police, fire/rescue personnel, RAD).

-Primary Evacuation Areas: Initial evacuation areas for short term evacuations and good weather conditions.
+Primary Evacuation Areas: Initial evacuation areas for short-term evacuations and good weather conditions.

-• Reighard Hall - exit building at nearest exit, file around to front of residence hall and stand 100 feet away from the building and keep residents in the area of Shenks Hall

-- Shenks Hall exit building at nearest exit, file around to front of residence hall and stand 100 feet away from the building and keep residents in the area of Reighard Hall - East Village exit building at nearest exit, file around to back of residence hall and proceed to the lower parking lot area, 100 feet away from the building and out of the emergency vehicle lane (upper parking lot)

-• West Village - exit building at nearest exit, file around to back of residence hall and proceed to the back of the parking lot area, 100 feet away from the building and out of the emergency vehicle lane (upper parking lot area)

-• South Village - exit building at nearest exit, file around to back of residence hall and proceed to the parking lot (on the other side of Centennial Drive) 100 feet away from the building and out of the way of emergency vehicles
+- Reighard Hall exit building at nearest exit, file around to front of residence hall, and stand 100 feet away from the building and keep residents in the area of Shenks Hall - Shenks Hall exit building at nearest exit, file around to front of residence hall, and stand 100 feet away from the building and keep residents in the area of Reighard Hall - East Village exit building at nearest exit, file around to back of residence hall and proceed to the lower parking lot area, 100 feet away from the building and out of the emergency vehicle lane (upper parking lot) - West Village exit building at nearest exit, file around to back of residence hall and proceed to the back of the parking lot area, 100 feet away from the building and out of the emergency vehicle lane (upper parking lot area) - South Village exit building at nearest exit, file around to back of residence hall and proceed to the parking lot (on the other side of Centennial Drive), 100 feet away from the building and out of the way of emergency vehicles

-Secondary Evacuation Areas: Designated area for evacuated students due to extended evacuation or inclement weather.
+Secondary Evacuation Areas: Designated areas for evacuated students due to extended evacuation or inclement weather.